-- Health Insurance for the duration of your stay (this can be arranged through the university, and price quotes are provided on letters of offer, or use an OSHC comparison website such as OSHC Australia).
+For the duration of your stay (this can be arranged through the university, and price quotes are provided on letters of offer, or use an OSHC comparison website such as OSHC Australia).
 The Australian Department of Health have a FAQ about OSHC here.

 Paying For Your Study

 The options for funding overseas study are limited.
 The UK Student Loan company will not permit its money to be used to fund overseas degrees, and unless you are a citizen of Australia or New Zealand, you will not be eligible to apply for a grant or a student loan in Australia or New Zealand.
 You therefore need to be prepared to fund your tuition privately, and to support yourself during your studies.
 Please note that as an international student you must study full time (this is a student visa requirement).